memgraph/docs/docs/database-functionalities/streams/kafka-streams.md

 STOP STREAM myStream;
 ```

-And then send a few message to the topic, e.g.: `message A`, `message B` and
+And then send a few messages to the topic, e.g.: `message A`, `message B` and
 `message C`.
 Then run the same query as before:

 ```cypher